atomical/tiny_tds_wrapper/README.md

 # TinyTdsWrapper

-TinyTds is not thread-safe when used with connection pooling in a multi-threaded environment.
-This client wrapper manages the connection reconnects when an error is raised by TinyTds.
+This wrapper manages connection health.
+It will reconnnect automatically when TinyTds throws an error.
+It can be used with connection pooling gems.

 ## Installation